Previous Issues of SCIWAY News

 SCIWAY News is a free, concise electronic newsletter that will keep you informed about what's happening on South Carolina's Information Highway.
 It is usually published once a month and spotlights new South Carolina websites and other noteworthy state online resources and services.
 If you find SCIWAY News useful, please forward this issue to others who are interested in South Carolina.
 But if you don't want to receive any more issues, just send the word "unsubscribe" to firstname.lastname@example.org.

 Shop on the Internet ... at South Carolina Stores

-In February of this year, we announced a new SCIway service called buysouthcarolina.com (http://www.sciway.net/shop/).
-It features South Carolina businesses that have Web sites where you can make online purchases with a credit card ... or obtain complete pricing and ordering information.
+In February of this year, we announced a new SCIway service called buysouthcarolina.com (https://www.sciway.net/shop/).
+It features South Carolina businesses that have websites where you can make online purchases with a credit card ... or obtain complete pricing and ordering information.

 Buysouthcarolina.com started with 30 SC online businesses and now includes more than 100.
 Please take some time to visit the South Carolina merchants you'll find there.
 They offer distinctive products that you can't find in discount stores or at Amazon.com.

 I know that shopping online is convenient.
 But when we buy from Amazon.com and its cousins, we send our money and our jobs straight to the Northeast and the West Coast.
 So as much as possible, Buy South Carolina!

 If you own a South Carolina online business and are interested in joining buysouthcarolina.com, you can find complete information at https://www.sciway.net/join-us/.

 New SCIway Advertisers